wfarr/k8s-event-logger/README.md

 ```

 To enable Statsd reporting, set `STATSD_URL` in your ENV.
 The included sample deployment YAML expects this to be `statsd:8125` (you have a service named statsd running on UDP 8125).

+## Permissions

+You have to create a service account in your cluster and grant permissions to it, in order to list and watch
+events with the logger.
+To do so, create service account, clusterrole and binding as shown in the deploymnet folder in
+this repo.